Do you love being on stage? Is Shakespeare your idea of a good read? Do you want to learn how to create, direct, and design your own play?

 - Create a collaborative senior capstone project like writing a play, researching a dead diva or directing a musical

 Converse’s rich production season includes mainstage and studio series productions, giving you opportunities to shine onstage, backstage and off the stage in all aspects of theatre arts, technical production, production design, arts management or playwriting.
-Watch clips of our recent productions.
+See details about our past productions.

 - Stage Management Team, Spartanburg Little Theatre’s The Mystery of Irma Vep